course-details-portlet

 Learning outcome

-After completing the course PH3900 the student should be able to:
+After completing the master's thesis course PH3900 the student should be able to:

-• present a research problem and discuss the results critically using relevant scientific literature
+• present his/her own thesis question and discuss the results in light of relevant research literature

 Learning methods and activities